tw00/CarND-MPC-Project/README.md

 48     }
 ```

+where

-* cte - cross track error
+* cte is the cross track error
+* epsi is the error of orientation error
-* epsi - error of car orientation.
-It is difference between current psi and desired psi in the current point
+* (v - ref_v) is the difference between current velocity and a desired velocity
-* (v - v_desired)^2 - we want our car to drive with desired velocity
-* delta^2 and a^2 - we want not to use big actuators values without reason
+* delta^2 and a^2 limits the use of actuators
-* 1000 * (delta - delta_prev)^2 - we want to have smooth steering commands between iterations
+* (delta - delta_prev)^2  and (a - a_prev)^2 limits the actuator speed

-* 100 * (a - a_prev)^2 - we want to have smooth gas/break commands between iterations
+The weights are determined experimentally.
+A higher emphasis is put on optimizing the car's state itself and limiting the steering speed, resulting in smooth steering.
+Also an appropriate trade off between speed an stability needs to be found.
+Setting the weights for (v-ref_v) to 10 gives good results.

 # Hyper parameters

+The optimizer predict N time steps with a delta of dt seconds between each prediction.
+The higher N the more the optimizer looks into the future.
+The smaller dt the higher the time resolution of predictions.
+Therefor N should be as large as possible, while dt should be as small as possible.
+The downside is that calculating a lot of prediction steps is computational expensive and therefor a trade off between optimization time and accuracy needs to be found.
+For the simulator the following values give good results:

+* dt = 0.1 (a time step of 0.1 provides enough resolution)
+* N = 10 (planing one second ahead is sufficient for this control task)

 ---